 • Caroline Egan – Program Manager, Johns Hopkins Teaching Academy

-• Haley Knapp – Event Coordinator, Center for Teaching Excellence and Innovation
+• Haley Knapp – Event and Engagement Coordinator, Center for Teaching Excellence and Innovation

-• Olysha Marguder – Director, Center for Teaching and Learning Design
+• Olysha Magruder – Director, Center for Teaching and Learning Design

 • Mike Reese – Associate Dean, Center for Teaching Excellence and Innovation